Dozens Evacuated In Italys Flood-hit Tuscany - UrduPoint

 Giani said floodgates and expansion tanks had been opened to ease the pressure on the Arno, the river that runs through Florence and Pisa.

-In Florence, the Arno was expected to surge to its highest point in the early evening, he said.
+In Florence, the Arno swelled to its highest level in the early evening, Giani said, without breaking its banks.
+It was expected to reach its peak level in Pisa overnight.

-Three people and their dog were hoisted to safety by helicopter in Gattaia, northeast of Florence.
+Three people and their dog were hoisted to safety by helicopter in Gattaia, northeast of Florence, while in Fucecchio to the west, authorities set up beds for evacuees in a local gym.

-Alessio Mantellassi, mayor of Empoli, a town west of Florence, said in a live post on Facebook that the situation "is worse than in 2019", when the Empoli flooded.
+Alessio Mantellassi, mayor of Empoli, said in a live post on Facebook that the situation "is worse than in 2019", when the town flooded.

 "It's one of the hardest moments in recent history," he said.

-In Pisa, army soldiers placed sand bags behind a barrier lining a swollen river, while Pisa's Mayor Michele Conti said the situation was "very complex" and urged residents to stay home.
+In Pisa, army soldiers placed sand bags behind a barrier lining a swollen river, while the city's Mayor Michele Conti said the situation was "very complex" and urged residents to stay at home.

 Across Tuscany's border in Emilia Romagna, where devastating floods left 17 people dead two years ago, authorities also issued a red weather warning.